lakshya-05/lakshya-05/README.md

 # ¡Hola!

-## 💡 Turning Ideas Into Code | Shaping Logic With Passion

 I'm a curious mind and a relentless builder, currently crafting projects in **Python**, **C++**, **Java**, **JavaScript**, and **CSS**.
 Whether it's a bug that won't budge or an algorithm that sings, I love diving into the depths of logic and emerging with something real.

 ---